davidly/ntvdm/README.md

                    for 4.77Mhz, use -s:4770000
                    to roughly match a 4.77Mhz 8088, use -s:4500000
             -t     enable debug tracing to ntvdm.log
-            -z:X   applies X as a hex mask to SetProcessAffinityMask, e.g.:
+            -u     (Linux-only) force all paths to be uppercase -z:X   applies X as a hex mask to SetProcessAffinityMask, e.g.:
                      /z:11    2 performance cores on an i7-1280P
                      /z:3000  2 efficiency cores on an i7-1280P